 Jamaican Black Castor Oil also has a unique fragrance that some people love, others tolerate, and other women simply hate.
 It's not overwhelming, but definitely "smoky."
 Smell is a deal-breaker for some people, so if you know you don't do well with distinct scents, this may not be the product for you.

 Looking to purchase some JBCO to see what all the hype is about, or to replace a bottle you already own?
-Try these buying options for Jamaican Black Castor Oil, as well as looking into local beauty supply stores.
+Try Tropic Isle Living Jamaican Black Castor Oil ($13) or look into what's available at local beauty supply stores.